pluralsight/guides/how-to-migrate-a-virtual-machine-from-virtualbox-4-x-to-vmware-workstation-9-x-or-10/article.md

 My only chance was the command line support of VirtualBox, which is excellent and bullet proof.
 From here we will start exactly 14 steps and around 1 hour and a half if you have a virtual hard disk of 80 GB with support for dynamic disk expansion instead using a big 80GB chunk.

 Ready?

+##Requirements

+>Your virtualbox vm should be off.
+Detach any network setting.
+>Any virtualbox release above of 4.x
+>The location of your VDI file in your hard disk.
+>having installed VMware Workstation 9

+##Provided Environment
+I’m working in a Windows 8 Pro X64, with 8GB in Ram, 750GB in HD and Intel i7 Core Sandy Bridge Second gen. Mostly all the procedures should work with computers with windows 7 x64, iOS and Ubuntu.
+There is no difference on the OS, what we need is to Convert the VDI file to VMDK format.

+Steps
+Startup.
+All this steps must work in any OS, the only difference here is how we reach our installation through the terminal.
+For this case, I will be executing this under Windows.

+Once we located the VDI File with our file manage (called it explorer, or finder, etc) we need to go to the terminal and locate the installation of Virtualbox.
+In a windows 7/8 X64 machine it should be